vfarcic/devops24/manuscript/06-jenkins-setup.md

 We proved that we can run a very simple job.
 We're yet to discover whether we can do more complicated operations.

 On the first look, the script we wrote looks OK.
 However, I'm not happy with the way we defined `podTemplate`.
 Wouldn't it be better if we could use the same YAML format for defining the template as if we'd define a Pod in Kubernetes?
-Fortunatelly, [jenkins-kubernetes-plugin](https://github.com/jenkinsci/kubernetes-plugin) recently added that feature.
+Fortunately, [jenkins-kubernetes-plugin](https://github.com/jenkinsci/kubernetes-plugin) recently added that feature.
 So, we'll try to rewrite the script to better match Pod definitions.

 We'll use the rewriting opportunity to replace `maven` with the tools we are more likely to use with a CD pipeline for the *go-demo-3* application.
 We still need `golang`.
 On top of it, we should be able to run `kubectl`, `helm`, and, `openshift-client`.
 The latter is required only if you're using OpenShift, and you are free to remove it if that's not your case.